Echo-wu151/Echo-wu151-MMAN_pytorch/README.md

 - We are working on adding an external testing function.
 - In the original paper we used a ROI to mask out the background.
 This will help during sampling patches for training, as well as remove outliers on the testing images, since the receptive field of this network is small.

-If you use this code in your research, please consider citing the following paper:

-Dolz J, Gopinath K, Yuan J, Lombaert H, Desrosiers C, Ayed IB.
-HyperDense-Net: A hyper-densely connected CNN for multi-modal image segmentation.
-IEEE transactions on medical imaging.
-2018 Oct 30;38(5):1116-26.

-# HyperDenseNet_pytorch